 Different ceiling fans suit different situations.
 Choosing right type matters for performance and appearance.

-Standard ceiling fans are most common.
 Motor in middle, blades around it, downrod attaches to ceiling.
 Work in most rooms with normal ceiling height.

-Remote control fans let you adjust speed and light from remote.
+Let you adjust speed and light from remote.
 Handy when switch is inconvenient location or you want to adjust from bed.

-Outdoor fans built to handle weather.
+Built to handle weather.
 Sealed motors and rust resistant materials.
 Good for covered decks and patios.

-DC motor fans are more efficient than old AC motor fans.
+More efficient than old AC motor fans.
 Cost bit more but use way less power and usually quieter.

 Fan size matters for proper air circulation.
 Too small doesnt move enough air.
 Too big can be overwhelming and look weird.